An Atlas for 3d Conformal Field Theories with a U(1) Global Symmetry: Results

 We begin by bounding the OPE coefficients for operators in the free scalar, free fermion, and GFVF, as discussed in section \ref{sec: setup}.
 The data is given in table \ref{table:OPE}, or graphically in figure \ref{fig: OPE}.
 We see that the actual values fall between the upper and lower bounds in every case.
 In some cases, for example the $4_0^+$ GFVF scalar, the bounds are quite tight, within a few percent of the actual value.
 More to the point, however, we get a sense of how well this method may work in cases where we don't already know the answer -- the GNY model and the $O(N)$ model.
 (It would be interesting to explore additional constraints on this data, for example from integrability like in \cite{Cavaglia:2022qpg}, but we leave such endeavors for the future.)
 We also are able to fix and be certain of the normalization.

 An interesting feature of the free theories is that there is a dimension five odd parity scalar for the GFVF but not for the free fermion or free scalar \cite{Dymarsky:2017xzb}.
 The absence of this dimension five operator is an artifact of having only $U(1)$ global symmetry.
 Theories with additional free scalars or fermions that enhance the global symmetry to $O(N)$ where $N>3$ will have such a dimension five operator.
+For more details, see the discussion at the end of appendix \ref{sec: theories}.
 The bounds we see for the interacting theories below echo this fact in an interesting way, as discussed in our analysis of the GNY model below.

 Next, we look at the GNY model for $N=2, 4$ and $8$.
 We restrict to these theories by inputting the lowest even and odd parity scalars as isolated operators in our bootstrap.
 The dimensions of these operators were calculated in ref.\ \cite{Erramilli:2022kgp} also using the numerical conformal bootstrap, but for a different system of correlation functions.
 Their dimensions are $\Delta_+ = 0.65, \Delta_- = 1.725$ for the $N=2$ theory, $\Delta_+ = 0.7578, \Delta_- = 1.899$ for the $N=4$ theory, and $\Delta_+ = 0.8665, \Delta_- = 2.002$ for the $N=8$ theory.
 We then bound the OPE coefficient of both these even and odd scalars as a function of the dimension $\Delta'_-$ of the second lowest odd scalar primary.
 These exclusion plots are shown in figure \ref{fig: GNY1}, where $\Lambda$ is compared, and figure \ref{fig: GNY2}, where the different values of $N$ are compared.
 The maximum values are summarised in table \ref{table: GNY}.